colinbdclark/mfa-thesis/sections/04-lensing.md

 ## In-Progress Area (Will be deleted)

 Here, I will elaborate on and pair it with the concept of _modulation_.
+One could say that modulation is the temporal companion to lensing's spatial operations.

 ### Lenses and Modulators (Cinema is an Energy Machine!)